 Usain Bolt was born.
-Mike Tyson took just two rounds to become the youngest ever Heavyweight Champion Of The World and the first F1 Turbo era reached its peak.
+Mike Tyson took just two rounds to become the youngest ever Heavyweight World Champion and the first F1 Turbo era reached its peak.
 The ’86 cars remain the most powerful ever to race.
 Horsepower was unlimited, you could run as much as you could wring out of 1.5 litres.
 With special qualifying engines and gearboxes that could only last 3-4 minutes at full boost, this was drag racing with corners.
 At 5.5bar boost, the BMW Turbo was rumoured to produce in excess of 1350bhp in qualifying and said to race somewhere north of 1000bhp.
 There were no exact figures because the dyno equipment of the day couldn’t measure that high.
 If that wasn’t exciting enough, turbo lag was apparently horrendous.
-It’s one thing having 1000bhp delivered evenly across the rev range, quite another when it comes in with one almighty… the drivers had to anticipate the oncoming gale of boost… whoosh…. and floor the throttle anything up to 2 seconds earlier than with a normally aspirated engine… bang!
+It’s one thing having 1000bhp delivered evenly across the rev range, quite another when it comes in with one almighty… the drivers had to anticipate the oncoming gale of boost… whoosh…. and floor the throttle up to 2 seconds earlier than before… bang!

 In a TV interview some years later, Gerhard Berger said with a mischievous smile and slightly crazed glint in his eye: “Forget everything after.
 The 1986 Turbo cars really was rockets.
 And to handle them, I think, you had to be a man.”